Franka Potente: 2010s

 Potente filmed the American neo-noir film Shanghai in Bangkok, Thailand, with production wrapping in August 2008.
 The film, set in the 1940s Chinese spy world, was released on 9 June 2010 in China, and on 2 October 2015 in North America.
+In 2010, she guest-starred as a spy on-the-run in one episode of the USA Network detective comedy Psych.
 In 2011, she played the leading role of a passenger in the drama The Sinking of the Laconia, about the Laconia incident.
 The two-part television film first aired in January 2011 on BBC Two.

 Potente starred in BBC America's first original scripted series, Copper, as Eva Heissen, a shrewd German-American businesswoman and the madam of a brothel in the Five Points district of New York City during the American Civil War.
 The show premiered on 9 August 2012 and had the largest debut in the network's history.
 It was subsequently renewed for a second season, but the BBC announced its cancellation following its finale.
 Potente subsequently had a two-episode appearance in American Horror Story: Asylum, as a woman who claims to be Holocaust victim and diarist Anne Frank.

 In 2014, Potente landed a role on the second season of the FX series The Bridge as Eleanor Nacht, a "fixer" for the cartel.
 She returned to the big screen in the horror sequel The Conjuring 2 as real-life German-British parapsychologist Anita Gregory, who investigated the Enfield Poltergeist case in the late 20th century.
 The Hollywood Reporter found her to be "curiously sidelined for much of the action", but with a worldwide gross of US$320.3 million, it emerged as Potente's most widely seen film.
 Also in 2016, she obtained the two-episode role of a "calculated and determined" Chief Inspector in the second season of the Canadian supernatural series Dark Matter, and in 2017, she was cast in a supporting role in the BBC period drama series Taboo, alongside Tom Hardy.